Braque du Bourbonnais

-History

-Origins

-It had been described for the first time during the Renaissance (Natural History from Aldrovandi, Bibliothèque Nationale, Paris).
-In danger of disappearing, it thrived again after World War I with the creation of the first club, in 1925.

 Disappearance

 After World War II, the number of births decreased and the club became less active until it ceased to function.
 From 1963 to 1973, there were no dogs registered in the LOF (French studbook).
 The reason for this is probably a selection on secondary characteristics (color of the coat, short tail) instead of the hunting capabilities and general construction of the dog; this led to have a Bourbonnais less suitable for hunting than other breeds.